 “Transactions“ shall mean, collectively, forwards, futures, swaps, options, any combination of these instruments and any other derivative or cash market instruments creating a Position.

-“Value-at-Risk” shall mean the Potential Exposure related to a Commodity Group or Position calculated using the Enron Corp. adopted VAR methodology at the 95% confidence interval using a 1-day time horizon.
-Any recalibration or modification of the VAR methodology or parameters that take into account observed or anticipated changes in market factors or developments in VAR technologies must be approved by the Enron Corp.
+“Value-at-Risk” shall mean the Potential Exposure related to a Commodity Group or Position calculated using the Enron Corp. adopted VaR methodology at the 95% confidence interval using a 1-day time horizon.
+Any recalibration or modification of the VaR methodology or parameters that take into account observed or anticipated changes in market factors or developments in VaR technologies must be approved by the Enron Corp.
 Chief Risk Officer or his designee(s).